Overcome Writer's Block With This Creative Writing Game

 1. Find a Good Picture

-If you cannot find a suitable picture, try searching online for Wikimedia Featured Pictures.
-Wikimedia has photos and paintings that are in the public domain so you can print them off or copy them as you wish.
-I can nearly always find something suitable for this writing game there.
-The pictures in this article were all found on Wikimedia or Unsplash which is another good site for free-to-use images.
+If you can't something suitable, try the Wikimedia Commons website.
+There you'll find photos and paintings that are in the public domain, so you can print them off or copy them as you wish.
+The pictures in this article were all found on Wikimedia Commons, or on Unsplash, which is another good site for free-to-use images.

-Take a good hard long look at your picture.
+Take a good look at your picture.
 (I find it helpful to print off a copy, rather than staring at a computer screen for a long time.)
-Get comfy in your favorite armchair or go and sit in the garden so you can concentrate on the photo.
+Get comfy in your favorite armchair or go and sit in the garden so that you can concentrate on the photo.

 Imagine yourself as part of that scene.
 Do you feel comfortable there?
 Is this somewhere familiar or is it new to you?
 How does it feel to be there, are you happy, sad, excited, worried?
 Are you a stranger or is this a home-coming?
 How did you get there?

-For each of the remaining parts of this writing game, you must limit your thinking time to 5 minutes and your writing time to 7 minutes.
-I use a sandglass timer.
-I can take wherever I’m writing and it does not disturb anyone else.
+For each of the remaining parts of this writing game, you must limit your thinking time to 5 minutes and your writing time to 5 minutes.
+I use a sand-glass timer.
+I can take it wherever I’m writing and it doesn't disturb anyone else.

 3. Change the Scale of Your Surroundings

 You have 5 minutes to imagine that you have become very small or very large.
 Picture yourself inside your scene.
 How do you feel?
 Are you scared?
 Angry?
 Omnipotent?